 Transfer credit is evaluated only for the degree program to which students are admitted, and the amount of credit awarded is subject to change if students change degree programs.
 Courses applied toward the major may not be transferred to the University from another institution without special permission of the department.

 Only 60 credits of transfer from other universities, foreign study, advanced placement, or dual enrollment may count toward the 120 credits needed for the B.A. or B.S. degree in the College.
 Subject to these restrictions, the credits completed elsewhere with a grade of C or better and approved as described above will be transferred toward the degree.
 In the College, the amount of transfer credit awarded and the number of full-time semesters previously completed determines academic level.

 Area and Competency Requirements

-Credits earned before matriculation to the University may be used for fulfilling area and competency requirements.
+Credits earned before matriculation to the University may be used to fulfill General Education requirements.
 Students in the College must take the second writing requirement in the College and earn a grade of at least C-; no transfer credit is accepted for this requirement.
-Dual enrollment credit may not be used to fulfill competency requirements.
-After matriculation, no College area or competency requirements may be fulfilled by transfer credit.
+Dual enrollment credit may not be used to fulfill Competency/Literacy requirements.
+After matriculation, no General Education requirements may be fulfilled by transfer credit.

 Major and Minor Requirements